If you have any contributions, corrections, requests, or other suggestions, feel free to contact me at joystick@slagcoin.com.

 * Layout - Layout section overhauled; row shaping subsection rearranged; angle subsection expanded with more information; more information on slanting added; information about standards in relative joystick placement added; button quantity subsection slightly expanded; standard layouts subsection completely changed and expanded with new images and descriptions; mention of studying technique before deciding layout.

-* Tools - Note on the strength of pilot holes; mention of pliers for tweaking joysticks; better image of wire mounts.
+* Tools - Note on the strength of pilot holes; mention of pliers for tweaking joysticks; better image of wire mounts; D-sub connectors added.

 * Mounting - Mention of getting Seimitsu nuts for installation; mention of the S-plate used on arcade panels; mention of cutting away some of the arcade panel.